These cookies are great and soft!

 -½ cup of nut butter I used Rainforest Nut butter with coconut oil in it, but any natural nut butter works, you want it to be natural, I don’t think this will work with that PB with the bear on it…, plus you should not be eating that anyway!

-– 2 tbsps of cacao or cocoa powder
+– 2 tbsps of cacao or cocoa powder or MORE if you love chocolate

 -¼ cup Xylitol and 1 tsp of honey (if you think the honey is needed)